-Currently in the world there are 1,106 pro players ranked on the WTA tour and there are 1,814 pro tennis players ranked on the ATP tour.
-The WTA tour is the Women’s Tennis Association and the ATP is the Association of Tennis Professionals which is the men’s tennis governing body.
+Attaining the status as a professional tennis player is only achieved by an elite few and only the top 200 players are able to make a living from the sport.
+In the world there are currently 1,106 pro players ranked on the WTA tour and 1,814 pro tennis players ranked on the ATP tour.
+The WTA tour is the Women’s Tennis Association and the ATP tour is the Association of Tennis Professionals which is the men’s tennis governing body.
 Through playing tournaments, players can accrue points to advance their ranking.
 One tournament in particular is considered one of the most prestigious.

 What is Wimbledon?